babivokalz/bamazon/README.md

 > [logo1]: https://github.com/babivokalz/bamazon/blob/master/images/total%20cost%20of%20item.png "qt amt and total"

+The item quantity is then updated to reflect the amount that the user purchased

+> ![alt text][logo2]

+> [logo2]:

 The user will then be asked if they would like to make another purchase, if they choose yes then they will be prompted to enter in the item ID and quantity that they would like to purchase next.

-> ![alt text][logo2]
+> ![alt text][logo3]

-> [logo2]: https://github.com/babivokalz/bamazon/blob/master/images/Customer%20says%20Y%20.png "yes to another purchase"
+> [logo3]: https://github.com/babivokalz/bamazon/blob/master/images/Customer%20says%20Y%20.png "yes to another purchase"

 If the user declines and doesn't not wish to make another purchase, then a nice goodbye message is displayed and the application will end.

-> ![alt text][logo3]
+> ![alt text][logo4]

-> [logo3]: https://github.com/babivokalz/bamazon/blob/master/images/customer%20declines%20another%20purchase.png "no to another purchase"
+> [logo4]: https://github.com/babivokalz/bamazon/blob/master/images/customer%20declines%20another%20purchase.png "no to another purchase"

 ### Manager view